Raise Funding with Leapfunder's Angels

 • A description of the risks

-Apart from your plan, you will determine the Minimum Investment that you need in order to start.
-It is important that the Minimum Investment is enough so that you can start your company.
+Apart from your plan, you will determine the Minimum Investment that you need in order for the round to be considered successful.
+It is important that the Minimum Investment is enough so that you can take your company forward to some a next milestone.
+Otherwise you may have to raise more funds without a successful milestone to report.
 In addition, you will set the First Closing Date.
 On this date you need to have acquired the Minimum Investment, otherwise the investment round will not go through.
-After the First Closing Date you can still attract more investments.
+After the First Closing Date you can go on to attract more investments, provided you have reached the Minimum Investment.
+You will also set the Final Closing Date, which is the date that your round will finally be closed for subscription.
+Read more

 Begin Raising Funds

 The first investors will probably be people from your immediate environment who know you and can tell how serious you are.
-Investors who don’t know you, or don’t know your business area, will often get onboard later, once they see that you have already attracted other investors.
+Investors who don’t know you, or don’t know your business area, will often get on board later.

-During this phase Leapfunder will supply all the necessary legal documents, the software that runs the investment button on your site, and arrange access to the escrow account.
+During this phase Leapfunder will supply all the necessary legal documents, the software that runs the investment button on your site, and access to the independent bank account needed for the campaign.
 Read more

 After Your Successful Round